In this article we will be taking a look at the creeping coffins of the Chase family vault – are the dead really awake inside this mysterious tomb?

 Rumor And Superstition

-As each strange incident occurred, rumors gathered pace among the deeply superstitious locals.
+As each strange incident occurred, rumours gathered pace among the deeply superstitious locals.
 Thomas Chase was a much hated plantation owner who had been cruel both to his slaves and to his own children.

 The strange occurrences only began after his second daughter’s internment.
 Thought to be responsible for her own death, the favoured theory was that her restless spirit displaced the heavy coffins.